Unveiling optical signatures of outflows in accreting white dwarfs: Analysis and results

 \paragraph{BZ Cam:} The spectral evolution of BZ~Cam is depicted in \mbox{Fig. \ref{bz_cam}}.
 The profile of all the lines is single-peaked.
-We noticed that the core of \ha is saturated in epoch \#1, however this is not a major issue, given that we focus our analysis in the wings of the line.
-Strong high-velocity blue-shifted absorptions, overlapping the central emission feature, are evident in our spectra (being more conspicuous in epoch \#2) in all the transitions analysed.
-A variable low-velocity broad absorption component, overlapping both the central emission and the blue-shifted high-velocity absorption component, is often seen also in the spectra (e.g. \hei \lam5876 in epoch \#3).
+We noticed that the core of \ha is saturated in epoch \#1; however, this is not a major issue given that we focus our analysis on the wings of the line.
+Strong high-velocity blueshifted absorptions overlapping the central emission feature are evident in our spectra (more conspicuous in epoch \#2) in all the transitions analysed.
+A variable low-velocity broad absorption component overlapping both the central emission and the blueshifted high-velocity absorption component is often also seen in the spectra (e.g. \hei \lam5876 in epoch \#3).
 In addition to the absorption features, both the blue and red wings of the emission lines (e.g. \ha in epochs \#1 and \#3) show clear asymmetries.